xdmushui/partner-center-sdk/develop/add-a-verified-domain-for-a-customer.md

 ms.subservice:  partnercenter-sdk
 ---

-# Add a verified domain for a customer
+# Add a verified domain to the list of approved domains for an existing customer

 **Applies to:**